Cannabis & Hemp Legal Services

 Can I get a federal trademark for my cannabis brand?

-Currently, the USPTO will not register trademarks for goods or services that involve marijuana due to federal prohibition.
-However, trademarks for hemp-derived products (with less than 0.3% THC) may be registrable.
-State trademark registrations are available in states where cannabis is legal, and we recommend comprehensive state registration strategies while federal law evolves.
+Currently, the USPTO will not register trademarks for goods or services that involve marijuana due to federal prohibition under the Controlled Substances Act.
+However, trademarks for hemp-derived products containing less than 0.3% THC may be registrable.
+State trademark registrations are available in states where cannabis is legal, and we recommend a comprehensive multi-state registration strategy while federal policy evolves.

 What is Section 280E and how does it affect my cannabis business?

-Section 280E of the Internal Revenue Code denies tax deductions and credits to businesses involved in trafficking controlled substances.
-Since marijuana remains a Schedule I substance under federal law, cannabis companies cannot deduct ordinary business expenses — only cost of goods sold.
-This can result in effective tax rates of 70% or higher.
-We help clients structure operations to minimize 280E impact through appropriate cost allocation and entity structuring.
+Section 280E of the Internal Revenue Code denies federal tax deductions and credits to businesses involved in trafficking controlled substances.
+Because marijuana remains a Schedule I substance under federal law, cannabis companies cannot deduct ordinary business expenses — only cost of goods sold (COGS).
+This often results in effective tax rates of 70% or higher.
+We help clients structure their operations, accounting practices, and entity architecture to minimize the 280E burden through appropriate cost allocation and operational segmentation.

 How do I transfer a cannabis license in a sale?

 Cannabis license transfers are heavily regulated at the state level.
-Most states require advance notice to and approval from the regulatory authority before any change of ownership or control.
-The process typically involves background checks on new owners, financial disclosures, and compliance reviews.
-We manage the entire transfer process, from initial regulatory filings through final approval, and structure transactions to allocate regulatory risk appropriately between buyer and seller.
+Most states require advance notice to and approval from the regulatory authority before any change of ownership or control — a process that can take weeks to several months depending on the jurisdiction.
+The process typically involves background checks on prospective new owners, detailed financial disclosures, compliance audits, and sometimes facility inspections.
+We manage the entire regulatory approval process, from initial filings through final approval, and structure transactions to appropriately allocate regulatory timing and approval risk between buyer and seller.